At the Forefront Live: Head & Neck Cancer

 Join us for our next At The Forefront Live Thursday February 26th when we will discuss prostate cancer and some of the latest treatments available.
 Also check out our Facebook page for future At The Forefront Live dates and subjects.
 Thanks for watching and have a great week.

-UChicago Medicine pioneered several key aspects in the treatment of head and neck cancer, including organ-sparing combined radiation and chemotherapy approaches that can cure locally advanced head and neck cancers in the majority of patients while preserving critical functions such as speech and swallowing.Learn more about our head and neck cancer care program
+UChicago Medicine pioneered several breakthroughs in the treatment of head and neck cancer, including organ-sparing combined radiation and chemotherapy approaches that can cure locally advanced head and neck cancers while preserving critical functions such as speech and swallowing.Explore our head and neck cancer care program